 Eating and Exercising on Phase 1, 2 & 3

 Hey, you.
 Yeah, you.
 I’m proud of you!
-You’re doing all the right stuff, and making positive choices.
+You’re doing all the right stuff and making positive choices.
 You care enough about your body to make this life-changing journey with me, and whatever phase you’re in, I’m sure you’re seeing changes in your body, inside and out.
 You’re exercising and eating right, following the prescribed plan in each phase.
 But occasionally you jet out to a workout on an empty stomach, and then there are the times you follow up a workout with a nice nap – on an empty stomach.
 Uh oh.

 Phase 1: Unwind

 I call Phase 1 the high-carb rich-cardio phase.
 In this phase, you’re doing, at least, one day of vigorous cardio, like running, using the elliptical trainer, or taking an aerobics class.
 I’ve seen low-carb dieters panic when they see the list of foods for this phase because they’ve been taught that carbs are bad.
 No food is bad – if you choose healthy sources.
-Prior to your Phase 1 cardio, I’d like you to have a piece of fruit (an apple, a peach, a pear, some pieces of pineapple, a few strawberries or even watermelon).
+Before your Phase 1 cardio, I’d like you to have a piece of fruit (an apple, a peach, a pear, some pieces of pineapple, a few strawberries or even watermelon).
 Or fruit and a carb (brown rice, oatmeal, quinoa, rice milk) before – followed by lean protein (turkey, lentils, lean beef) and a vegetable after.
 Cardio combined with eating the right foods in Phase 1 will set your body up for success as you move on through the phases.

 Phase 2: Unlock

 Phase 2 is all about strength and unlocking your inner power: Focus on lifting heavy weights in low reps.
 Lifting will only increase your metabolic power.
 But before hitting the gym, select a healthy lean protein like turkey bacon or hard-boiled egg whites.
-Then, after your workout, I want you to zero in on alkalizing green, low-glycemic vegetables like kale, arugula and lettuce – any kind of lettuce, well except iceberg!
+Then, after your workout, I want you to zero in on alkalizing green, low-glycemic vegetables like kale, arugula, and lettuce – any kind of lettuce, well except iceberg!

 Phase 3: Unleash